Back to All Events

 Jess Herder, Group Manager, Thirriwirri

-Shannon Foster is a Sydney D’harawal Saltwater Knowledge Keeper, educator and artist and has been teaching her family’s stories to a range of audiences for over twenty years.
+Dr Shannon Foster is a Sydney D’harawal Saltwater Knowledge Keeper, educator and artist and has been teaching her family’s stories to a range of audiences for over twenty years.
 Shannon is currently undertaking her PhD in the Centre for the Advancement of Indigenous Knowledges at the University of Technology, Sydney researching and documenting her family’s Narinya stories (Living Dreaming).

 Sam Johnson is a proud First Nations man raised within the strong Aboriginal community of Glebe, Sydney.
 Sam’s cultural ties are to the Djaara/Yuin nation and is actively raising his family in Maroubra with close connections to the staunch Aboriginal communities within South Sydney.

-Dr. Terri Janke is a Wuthathi, Yadhaigana and Meriam woman and an international authority on Indigenous Cultural and Intellectual Property (ICIP).
+Dr Terri Janke is a Wuthathi, Yadhaigana and Meriam woman and an international authority on Indigenous Cultural and Intellectual Property (ICIP).
 She is known for innovating pathways for collaborations using Indigenous knowledge and cultural expression.
 Dr. Janke is the founder, owner, and Solicitor Director of Terri Janke and Company (TJC).
 Founded in 2001, TJC is the oldest First Nations owned law firm in the country.
 She manages her team to deliver excellent results to a diverse client base.
 Dr. Janke advises on legal matters including ICIP, intellectual property, business law, shareholder agreements and governance of Indigenous organisations.
 Dr. Janke has written leading ICIP Protocols and models for various sectors including the arts, museums, archives, film, and business.
 Dr. Janke developed the True Tracks® ICIP Framework to bridge the gap in the IP laws and protection of Indigenous Knowledge.
 This framework is widely accepted as the leading best practice for managing Indigenous engagement in Australia.
 Her award-winning book True Tracks: Working with Indigenous Knowledge and Culture is considered as the best practice standards for Indigenous engagement practices.

 Jess Herder is a Dunghutti woman, who grew up on Dharawal Country in southern Sydney and now lives and works on Dharug Country in northwest Sydney.
 Jess is currently the Group Manager, Country and Community at Thirriwirri, an Aboriginal owned business.
 She has tertiary qualifications, and over 20 years' experience working, in natural and cultural heritage management and land use planning in NSW.
 Jess is passionate about improving outcomes for First Nations communities and Country and has taken on voluntary roles in her local and professional communities to achieve this, including at University of Sydney.